By Pallavi Bhattacharya

 “Pregnancy is a life within the woman.
 Once life comes into the womb of a woman if the expectant mother puts her hand on her tummy and channels Reiki to the unborn baby the connection between the mother and child becomes stronger.
 A Reiki baby is quiet and peaceful in nature,” explains Aarti.

-For a woman who is having repeated miscarriages, Aarti has this suggestion, “When women who are miscarriage prone get pregnant I tell them to build a rapport with the baby by channelling Reiki to him/ her and conveying to the child that she loves him/ her, wants him/her and wants to take care of him/ her.”
+For a woman experiencing repeated miscarriages, Aarti has this suggestion, “When women who are miscarriage prone get pregnant I tell them to build a rapport with the baby by channelling Reiki to him/ her and conveying to the child that she loves him/ her, wants him/her and wants to take care of him/ her.”
 Aarti believes that the chance of miscarriage may be greatly reduced once a connection is developed between the mother and the child.

 What if a woman can’t seem to conceive?
 “In that case, I ask Guan (also known as Kwan, Kuan) Yin, the ‘goddess of compassion and mercy’ to do the healing.”
 Guan Yin carries the Divine Mother aspect of Buddhism – the Chinese bodhisattva of compassion.